-A student grievance is a college-related internal problem or condition which a student believes to be unfair, inequitable, discriminatory, or a hindrance to the educational process.
-A grievance also includes discrimination on the basis of race, color, religion, national origin, sex, handicap, or age.
+A student grievance is a College-related problem or condition which a student believes to be unfair, inequitable, discriminatory, or a hindrance to the educational process.
+A grievance also includes discrimination on the basis of race, color, religion, national origin, sex, disability of age.